-Amy Greenwood-Field is a Senior Attorney at BRADLEY ARANT BOULT CUMMINGS LLP, a national law firm founded in 1870 in Elyton, Alabama, providing business clients around the world with a full suite of legal services in dozens of industries and practice areas.
-Amy helps consumer finance clients with issues related to licensing, examination, enforcement and compliance matters.
-A former state regulator for 15 years with the State of Nebraska Department of Banking & Finance, she is able to assist clients with compliance issues and interaction with regulatory agencies on both a state and federal level with respect to licensing, audits, examinations and enforcement actions.
+Amy Greenwood-Field is a counsel in the Capital Markets practice group at Dentons, the world’s largest law firm with offices in more than 140 locations worldwide.
+Amy represents financial service providers in regulatory, licensing, examination, enforcement and compliance matters related to residential and commercial mortgage lending, consumer finance lending, debt collection and money services businesses.
+A former state regulator for 15 years, Amy is a nationally recognized leader on Nationwide Multistate Licensing System & Registry (NMLS) compliance and is able to assist clients with compliance issues and interaction with regulatory agencies, on both the state and federal levels, with respect to licensing, audits, examinations and enforcement actions.
 Amy’s clients rely on her to help them research regulatory requirements and maintain compliance with complex consumer finance regulatory demands.

-Prior to joining Bradley, Amy was the Consumer Finance Review Examiner for the State of Nebraska Department of Banking & Finance.
-In that capacity, she was responsible for the administration and oversight of licensing, examinations and complaints related to consumer finance entities regulated by the department, including delayed deposit services businesses (payday lenders), installment loan companies, installment sales companies (sales finance), mortgage banking companies (brokers, bankers and servicers), and mortgage loan originators.
-Amy has extensive experience with the NMLS licensing system, and has been deeply involved in the development, testing and planning of the Nationwide Multistate Licensing System & Registry (NMLS) since the system launched.
-She also has extensive state licensing experience and is a former NMLS system administrator with experience in all aspects of the system, including application submissions, checklist review, transitioning existing licenses into the system, amendments, Advance Change Notices, system reporting to ensure compliance with regulator requests, disclosure issues, proper document upload, required reporting (including the Mortgage Call Report), and coordination of large multistate transactions, including change of control events, mergers and acquisitions, and transfer of mortgage loan originators.
+Amy regularly assists with analysis of proposed business models within the context of regulatory and licensing requirements.
+She is experienced with preparing multistate regulatory surveys concerning regulatory compliance issues for financial service providers and regularly facilities interaction with regulatory agencies on a variety of compliance matters.
+She has extensive experience with the NMLS licensing system, and has been deeply involved with the development, testing and use of the system and related reporting requirements since its initial launch.
+Amy is a former regulatory NMLS system administrator with experience in all aspects of the system, including application submissions, checklist review, transitioning existing licenses into the system, amendments, Advance Change Notices, system reporting to ensure compliance with regulator requests, disclosure issues, proper document upload, required reporting (including the Mortgage Call Report and Money Services Business Call Report), Electronic Surety Bond use and coordination of large multistate transactions, including change of control events, mergers and acquisitions, and transfer of mortgage loan originators.